spryker/spryker-docs/docs/scos/dev/back-end-development/extending-spryker/extending-a-core-module-that-is-used-by-another.md

 {% endinfo_block %}

 {% info_block infoBox "Info" %}
 The described case is only practical when you are “between” two core-bundles and you want to make it right.
-For you own modules, use the general module-interface (e.g. `MyModuleInterface`
+For you own modules, use the general module-interface (e.g. `MyModuleInterface`).
-{% endinfo_block %}.)
+{% endinfo_block %}